Tests for brain tumours

 MRI scans use magnetic fields to create a picture of body structures.
 These scans usually give a very clear picture of the brain and will almost certainly show up any brain tumour that is present.
 You usually have an injection of contrast medium to make the scan clearer.

-It is very important to tell your doctor if you have any metal inside your body as this may mean you cannot have an MRI scan.
+It is very important to tell your doctor if you have any metal inside your body (such as a pacemaker or metal from welding in your eye) as this may mean you cannot have an MRI scan.
+Most modern joint replacements are OK.
+But always check with your specialist.
 We have detailed information about having an MRI scan.

 Your doctor may need to examine your breasts, tummy (abdomen), skin or back passage (rectum).
 This is because they need to make sure there is no obvious sign of a cancer somewhere else in your body (a primary cancer).
 It is more common for an adult to have a cancer that has spread to the brain from somewhere else (a secondary brain tumour) than a tumour that starts in the brain (a primary brain tumour).